Tetrahydrocannabinol: Mechanism of action

 The actions of Δ^{9}-THC result from its partial agonist activity at the cannabinoid receptor CB_{1} (K_{i} = 40.7 nM), located mainly in the central nervous system, and the CB_{2} receptor (K_{i} = 36 nM), mainly expressed in cells of the immune system.
 The psychoactive effects of THC are primarily mediated by the activation of (mostly G-coupled) cannabinoid receptors, which result in a decrease in the concentration of the second messenger molecule cAMP through inhibition of adenylate cyclase.
 The presence of these specialized cannabinoid receptors in the brain led researchers to the discovery of endocannabinoids, such as anandamide and 2-arachidonoyl glyceride (2-AG).

 THC is a lipophilic molecule and may bind non-specifically to a variety of entities in the brain and body, such as adipose tissue (fat).
 THC, as well as other cannabinoids that contain a phenol group, possess mild antioxidant activity sufficient to protect neurons against oxidative stress, such as that produced by glutamate-induced excitotoxicity.

 THC targets receptors in a manner far less selective than endocannabinoid molecules released during retrograde signaling, as the drug has a relatively low cannabinoid receptor affinity.
 THC is also limited in its efficacy compared to other cannabinoids due to its partial agonistic activity, as THC appears to result in greater downregulation of cannabinoid receptors than endocannabinoids.
 Furthermore, in populations of low cannabinoid receptor density, THC may even act to antagonize endogenous agonists that possess greater receptor efficacy.
 However while THC's pharmacodynamic tolerance may limit the maximal effects of certain drugs, evidence suggests that this tolerance mitigates undesirable effects, thus enhancing the drug's therapeutic window.

-Recently, it has been shown that THC is also a partial autotaxin inhibitor, with an apparent IC50 of 407 ± 67 nM for the ATX-gamma isoform.
+Recently, it has been shown that THC is also a partial autotaxin inhibitor, with an apparent IC_{50} of 407 ± 67 nM for the ATX-gamma isoform.
 THC was also co-crystallized with autotaxin, deciphering the binding interface of the complex.
-These results might explain some of the effects of THC on inflammation and neurological diseases, since autotaxin is responsible of LPA generation, a key lipid mediator involved in numerous diseases and physiological processes.
+These results might explain some of the effects of THC on inflammation and neurological diseases, since autotaxin is responsible for LPA generation, a key lipid mediator involved in numerous diseases and physiological processes.
 However, clinical trials need to be performed in order to assess the importance of ATX inhibition by THC during medicinal cannabis consumption.